jghoshh/chess-engine/README.md

 # chess-engine
-Working on a chess engine built using purely python.
+Working on a chess engine built using purely python.<br>
+Will have AI functionality to play games with with only one difficulty.